 Location Various central London locations, on bridges, walkways and in the river Thames

 Key coverage total reach 911 million.
-Media included BBC News, Discovery Channel, BBC China, Wall Street Journal, New York Post, The Independent, The Times, Daily Mail, The Telegraph, The Guardian.
+Media included: BBC News, Discovery Channel, BBC China, Wall Street Journal, New York Post, The Independent, The Times, Daily Mail, The Telegraph and The Guardian.

 A French artist who creates installations and sculptures, often in public spaces.
-He draws the viewer in by constantly approaching his themes with some form of humour and absurdity, whilst also provides sharp criticism on social trends in present-day society, such as the public–private debate.
+He draws the viewer in by constantly approaching his themes with some form of humour and absurdity, while also providing sharp criticism on social trends in present-day society, such as the public–private debate.
 The difference between culture and nature are also regular features in his art.